-The powerful 3.0 CHP motor is powerful enough for HIIT workouts while also being surprisingly silent.
+The powerful 3.0 CHP motor is powerful enough for HIIT workouts while also being surprisingly quiet.
 Once your workout is complete, it folds easily with the one-step hydraulic folding system.
 It also comes with a lifetime frame and motor warranty.

 - One-step hydraulic folding